tamasgal/django-tornado/README.md

   [http://localhost:8080/hello-tornado](http://localhost:8080/hello-tornado)

-to see the HTTP-response from django respectively Tornado.
+to see an HTTP-response from django, respectively Tornado.

 Settings
 --------